ZXShady/enchantum/docs/features.md

 ## BitFlagEnum
 The `BitFlagEnum` concept is used for enums that support main bitwise operations, such as `&`, `|` , `~` , `&=` and `|=` .
 This concept can be used to check if an enum is intended for bitflag operations, where each enum value represents a distinct bit.

+Enums that satify this concept have their 2^N members and 0 value reflected.

 ```cpp
 #include <enchantum/common.hpp>